 1. Our service and what we offer 6 2.
-Our ethos and objectives to help the children achieve 6 3.
-The Children's Homes Regulations and Quality Standards (2015) 9 4.
-What the children and young people do at Hollybank 11 5.
-How Hollybank supports the cultural, linguistic and religious needs of children and young people having short breaks here 6.
-How we promote contact between children, young people and their family and friends when they are having a short break at Hollybank 13 7.
-How we consult with the children, young people and their families about the quality of their care they receive at Hollybank 15 8.
-What we do at Hollybank in relation to: 16 (a) Anti-discriminatory practice in respect of children, young people and their families; and 16 (b) Children and young people's rights.
-16 9.
-What Hollybank's accommodation offers children and young people, including: 18 (a) How accommodation has been adapted to the needs of the children and young people cared for by the children's home 18 (b) The age range, number and sex of children and young people for whom the home i intended that accommodation is to be provided (c) The type of accommodation including sleep accommodation 18 10.
-A description of the location of the children's home 19 11.
-How Hollybank safeguards the children, prevents bullying 20 12.
-Any criteria used for the admission of children and young people to the children's home including any policies and procedures for emergency admission 13.
-The arrangements for dealing with complaints 22 Chi ildren and young people's behaviour 14.
-A description of the children's homes approach to the surveillance and monitoring of children and young people accommodated there 23 15.
-Details of the children's homes approach to behavioural support including information about: 24 (a) The children's homes approach to the use of restraint with respect to children and young people accommodated there; 24 (b) How persons working in the children's home are trained in the use of restraint and how their competence is assessed 24 16.
-The name and work address of (a) The registered provider (including the company owning the children's homes); 25 (b) If nominated, the responsible individual; 25
+Our ethos and objectives to help the children and young people achieve 3.
+The Children's Homes Regulations and Quality Standards (2015) 9-11 4.
+What the children and young people do at Hollybank 5.
+How Hollybank supports the cultural, linguistic and religious needs of each child 12-13 6.
+How we promote contact between children, young people and their family and friends during their short break 13-15 7.
+How we consult with the children, young people and their families about the quality of their care 8.
+What we do at Hollybank in relation to: 16-18 (a) Anti-discriminatory practice in respect of children, young people and their families; and (b) Children and young people's rights 9.
+What Hollybank's accommodation offers children and young people, including: 18-19 (a) How the accommodation has been adapted to meet the needs of the children and young people cared for by the children's home (b) The age range, number and sex of children and young people for whom the home is intended that accommodation is to be provided (c) The type of accommodation including sleep accommodation 10.
+A description of the location of the children's home 19-20 11.
+I. How Hollybank safeguards children and young people and prevents bullying 20-21 12.
+Any criteria used for the admission of children and young people to the children's home including any policies and procedures for emergency admission 22 13.
+3. The arrangements for dealing with complaints 2 Children and young people's behaviour 14.
+A description of the children's homes approach to the surveillance and monitoring of children and young people accommodated there 15.
+Details of the children's homes approach to behavioural support including information about: (a) The children's homes approach to the use of restraint with respect to children accommodated there; (b) How persons working in the children's home are trained in the use of restraint and how their competence is assessed.

+- 16. The name and work address of: - (a) The registered provider (including the company owning the children's homes); - (b) If nominated, the responsible individual; - (c) If applicable, the proposed manager